A “false choice” for local banks—premium billing, or volume-based, low-cost billing?

 Experienced in representing banks and other lenders in financial services litigation

 In addition to handling numerous foreclosure matters from inception to conclusion, Fort Lauderdale banking lawyer Justin C. Carlin has represented a local bank in the prosecution of $12+ million commercial mortgage foreclosure, as well as in a complicated commercial foreclosure action involving multiple title defects stemming from multiple transfers of a mortgaged property.
 Mr. Carlin has also handled mortgage foreclosure actions in which the borrower or other necessary parties to the action lived abroad, presenting complicated service of process issues under the Hague Convention.

 Recognized for excellence in litigation and trial advocacy

-In recognition of his accomplishments as a Florida business lawyer, Fort Lauderdale attorney Justin C. Carlin has been selected as a “Florida Rising Star” in the area of business litigation—a recognition conferred on no more than 2.5% of Florida attorneys—and was recently accepted to the American Board of Trial Advocates (ABOTA) National Trial College at Harvard Law School, to which approximately 40 trial attorneys throughout the country are accepted every two years.
+In recognition of his accomplishments as a Florida business and real estate lawyer, Fort Lauderdale business litigation attorney Justin C. Carlin has been rated AV Preeminent® by Martindale-Hubbell—the highest rating available and a testament to the fact that his peers rank him at the highest level of professional ability.
+Justin has also been named a “Florida Rising Star” by Super Lawyers® magazine—an honor limited to no more than 2.5% of Florida attorneys.
+In 2016, Justin became a fellow of the American Board of Trial Advocates (ABOTA) National Trial College at Harvard Law School, an exclusive program to which only 36 trial attorneys are accepted every two years.